ehsanehsani/EngineerMindset/Overlooked_Concepts_In_Programming/OS/Session1.md

 - **Pro Tip:** Get in the habit of thoroughly reading Unix/Linux documentation.
 Unlike some other platforms (e.g., Microsoft), Unix man pages are usually concise and highly informative.
 - **Example: `malloc` Man Page Highlights**
   ```
   malloc() allocates size bytes and returns a pointer.
-The memory is not initialized. (means there might be some data!)
+The memory is not initialized.
   If size is 0, malloc() returns a unique pointer for later use with free().
   ```
   - **Details:** `size` refers to the number of bytes to allocate.
 The returned memory is uninitialized and may contain leftover data.